nayere6342/sep11-freedom-project/tool/learning-log.md

 				score: score,
 			})
 		} else {
-			// Otherwise we have reached the end of game, go to "win" scene! go("win", { score: score })
+			// Otherwise we have reached the end of the game, go to the "win" scene! go("win", { score: score })
 		}
 	})